Skip to Buy Tickets Skip to Content Skip to Footer

 Changing trains at Hampden Park

-Because there will be no footbridge within the station, changing between trains at Hampden Park will take longer than usual, as you will need to leave the station and use the alternative walking route.
+Because the footbridge within the station is not available, changing between trains at Hampden Park will take longer than usual, as you will need to leave the station and use the alternative walking route.

-Because of this, we strongly advise that you avoid changing trains at Hampden Park.
-If you would usually connect with an onward service at Hampden Park, we advise you to do so at Eastbourne instead.
+We strongly advise that you avoid changing trains at Hampden Park.
+If you would usually connect with an onward service at Hampden Park, we recommend you to do so at Eastbourne instead.

 Accessibility information

-The station footbridge does not provide a step-free route between the two platforms; therefore, its temporary removal will not cause any change to step-free access arrangements at the station.
+The station footbridge does not provide a step-free route between the two platforms; therefore, its temporary removal from use does not cause any change to step-free access arrangements at the station.

-The usual step-free route between the platforms, at street-level via the level-crossing, will continue to be available.
-During the footbridge refurbishment work, all passengers will need to use this route to cross from one side of the station to the other.
+The usual step-free route between the platforms, at street-level via the level-crossing, continues to be available.
+While work on the bridge is ongoing, all passengers will need to use this route to cross from one side of the station to the other.

 However, please note the alternative walking route from one side of the station to the other via the level crossing will involve a walk of approximately 330m.

-Shortly after that has taken place, once electrical equipment has been installed and important safety checks have been completed, the bridge will be re-opened for use.
+Work is now taking place to install electrical equipment and to carry out vital safety checks.
+Once these have been completed, the bridge will be re-opened for use.
 This is expected to be in mid-April.

 Information for local residents

 We know that the station footbridge is informally used by some local residents to get across the railway tracks, from one side of the station to the other.
-During the footbridge works, this route will not be available.
+While the footbridge work is continuing, this route is not available.
 You will have to use the alternative walking route via the level-crossing.

-Network Rail has written to local residents to provide information about the bridge refurbishment project, including details of the main phases of the works and any potential impacts on those close to the station.
+Network Rail wrote to local residents to provide information about the bridge refurbishment project, including details of the main phases of the works and any potential impacts on those close to the station.

 If you have any questions about the works, please contact Network Rail’s 24-hour Helpline on 03457 11 41 41.